 Reasons to choose Wilson Browne

-One question that is often asked is what is the value of my claim?…
+One question that is often asked is what the average payout for a medical negligence claim is?

 …It is difficult to place a value on any claim during early stages in the litigation process as there are numerous factors to consider.
 The amount of compensation or damages awarded depends on the amount of damage caused as a result of the negligence.
 Awards range from £1,000 to in excess of £1,000,000.

 When one is successful with a medical negligence claim, 2 types of damages are awarded; general damages and special damages.